Knowledge base

 - If your site does not appear here, it means it was not installed via the Infomaniak tools… Refer to the prerequisites above.

-- Click on Settings for the application:
+- Click on Settings of the application:

-- Click on Edit under Theme:
+- Click on Modify under Theme:

-- Activate the desired theme.
+- Select the desired theme.

 - Click on the Save button:

-Using an Elegant Themes extension
+Use an Elegant Themes extension

-Refer to this other guide to install Monarch, Bloom.
+Refer to this other guide to install an Elegant Themes extension with Infomaniak.

 This guide explains how to install a new Web Application (Joomla, Drupal, Typo3, PrestaShop, etc.) in a few clicks on the paid Web Hosting offers.